wcrl/wcrl.github.io/compete.md

 The Fabrication Lab is where most of your soldering and building will take place, so make sure to register for [keycard access]({{"/documentation/keycard-access" | relative_url }}).
 If you need guidance, you can attend our weekly build sessions at 8pm in the Fab Lab or alternatively schedule an appointment with a build tech.

 If you ever need any help, don't be afraid to reach out in your team's channel on Discord!
-Also be sure to check out other resources on the website (top left of website)!
+Also be sure to check out other resources on the website!